-Church buildings are now open for private prayer twice per week.
-In person Church Services will take place in Cross House for Sunday@nine and in St James Church at 9:00am each Sunday.
-It is important to pre-book your place with Steve Day in order to attend an in Person service as we need to make sure we stay within our COVID secure capacity.
-We will continue to live stream a Service on Sunday at 10:30am using the ZOOM App.
-(Please see the Home Page for details).
+Church buildings are now open for private prayer daily.
+Church Services will take place in Cross House for Sunday@nine and in St James Church at 10:30am each Sunday.
+It is important to pre-book your place with Steve Day in order to attend one of these services as we need to make sure we stay within our COVID secure capacity.

 Strict social distancing and hygiene standards are applicable to private prayer which includes the use of Hand Sanitiser on entry and wearing of face masks whilst inside the building.
 Social Distancing should be observed at all times.

 St James Information and guidance taken from advice from Church of England

 In light of the Government and Church of England advice regarding Coronavirus (COVID-19), St James, Bramley is providing the following information and advice.
 Whilst this information is accurate at the time of printing, advice is constantly being updated by the Government and the Church of England, so you should check for the latest advice using the link below, which can also be typed into a computer web browser like Windows Explorer, Google Chrome on a PC, or Safari on an Apple Mac.

 The best advice is to ensure that good hygiene practices are followed, so that we keep to a minimum any direct physical contact such as handshakes, hugs, etc., with other people (currently being referred to as ‘Social Distancing’).

 The best way to protect ourselves and others from the spread of the virus is for everyone to use universal good hygiene – which means everyone, all the time, as that will effectively disrupt the spread of the virus.

 Upon entering the Church or Cross House it is important to wash your hands.